Internet Safety for Kids

 We understand that internet safety for kids is a top priority for parents and teachers who are providing online access to younger children and teens alike.
 Safe search resources for the internet should not replace proper parental or teacher supervision, but it can go a long way to protect those most vulnerable.

-Here are few tips to encourage online safety for kids when surfing the world wide web whether at home or in school.
+So with that being said, here are few tips to encourage online safety for kids when surfing the world wide web whether at home or in school.

 - Have an open conversation with your kids about safe browsing and computer use.
 Explain why online safety is important.
 Teach them that with the freedom to explore the internet comes responsibility.